Alienware2000/game-agents/ARCHITECTURE.md

   - `observe()`, `move()`, `pickup()`, `craft()`
   - `goal` and `goal_done` for task completion

-This layer knows **nothing** about LLMs or MCP.
+This layer knows **nothing** about LLMs, MCP, or any agent.
 It is just game logic.

 ---

 ## 2. Tool Backends

-Two ways to expose the same environment as tools:
+These expose the environment as “tools” that an agent can call.

 ### 2.1 Python tools

 - `agent/tools.py`

-Wraps a `GridWorld` instance with simple Python methods:
+Wraps a `GridWorld` instance with simple Python-accessible actions:

 - `Tools.observe()`
 - `Tools.move(direction)`
 - `Tools.pickup()`
 - `Tools.craft(item, qty)`

-These are used by Python-based agents like `scripts/run_llm_agent.py`.
+Used by Python-based agents such as `scripts/run_llm_agent.py`.

 ### 2.2 MCP server